Learning to Approximate Uniform Facility Location via Graph Neural Networks

-\paragraph{(MP)NNs for CO} As mentioned above, there is a growing body of work on using MPNNs for CO, either for directly solving CO problems heuristically, e.g.~\cite{bello2016neural,Kar+2020,Kha+2017,Selsam2019LearningSAT} or by integrating them into exact solvers, e.g., in the context of integer-linear optimization~\citep{Sca+2024} or SAT solving~\citep{Sel+2019b,Toe+2025,wang24}; see~\citet{Cap+2021} for an overview.
+\textbf{(MP)NNs for CO} As mentioned above, there is a growing body of work on using MPNNs for CO, either for directly solving CO problems heuristically, e.g.~\cite{bello2016neural,Kar+2020,Kha+2017,Selsam2019LearningSAT} or by integrating them into exact solvers, e.g., in the context of integer-linear optimization~\citep{Sca+2024} or SAT solving~\citep{Sel+2019b,Toe+2025,wang24}; see~\citet{Cap+2021} for an overview.
 Recent advances include simulating primal-dual approximation~\citep{He+2025}, solving linear optimization problems~\citep{chen2023,Qia+2024}, self-supervised learning for CO problems~\citep{Kar+2025}, and provably learning the Bellman--Ford algorithm for shortest paths~\citep{Ner+2025}.
-Recently~\citet{Yau+2024} showed that MPNN can recover a semidefinite programming-based (optimal) approximation algorithm for maximum constraint-satisfaction problems, such as maximum cut, vertex cover, and maximum 3-SAT problems.
+Recently~\citet{Yau+2024} showed that MPNN can recover a semidefinite programming-based (optimal) approximation algorithm for maximum constraint-satisfaction problems, such as maximum cut, vertex cover, and maximum 3-SAT.
 Finally, there is a growing number of works on the capabilities of (graph) transformers~\citep{Mue+2023} to execute (graph) algorithms, e.g.,~\citet{Luc+2024,San+2024,San+2024b,Yeh+2025,guo25g1}.
 See~\citet{Cap+2021} for a survey.

-\paragraph{Approximation algorithms with predictions} A different approach that aims at connecting approximation algorithms and machine learning is \new{algorithms with predictions}~\citep{mitzenmacher2020algorithms}.
-In this framework, one tries to design (online) algorithms that have access to a machine learning-based prediction oracle that provides advice of unknown quality.
+\textbf{Approximation algorithms with predictions} A different approach that aims at connecting approximation algorithms and machine learning is \new{algorithms with predictions}~\citep{mitzenmacher2020algorithms}.
+In this framework, one seeks to design (online) algorithms that have access to a machine-learning-based prediction oracle that provides advice of unknown quality.
 If the advice is bad, the goal is to be as good as the best worst-case online algorithm (denoted \new{robustness}), and if the advice is good, the goal is to be as good as the advice (denote \new{consistency}).
-For the online facility location problem \cite{M01}, a number of algorithms with predictions are known \cite{MNS12,ACLPR21,JLLTZ22,FGGPT25}.
+For the online facility location problem \cite{M01}, several prediction-based algorithms are known \cite{MNS12,ACLPR21,JLLTZ22,FGGPT25}.
 One challenge with algorithms with prediction is often that it is unclear how the predictions will be learned.